krb5/krb5/doc/mitK5features.rst

  -   Add client support for the Kerberos Cache Manager protocol.
 If the host is running a Heimdal kcm daemon, caches served by the daemon can be accessed with the KCM: cache type.
- -   When built on OS X 10.7 and higher, use "KCM:" as the default cachetype, unless overridden by command-line options or krb5-config values.
+ -   When built on macOS 10.7 and higher, use "KCM:" as the default cachetype, unless overridden by command-line options or krb5-config values.
  -   Add support for doing unlocked database dumps for the DB2 KDC